 As with all Federal grant funds, equipment procured using NSLP equipment assistance funds must be necessary, reasonable, and allocable for the school meals program.
-Construction and renovation costs are not an allowable use of grant funds or non-profit school food service account funds.
-However, equipment to be installed in newly renovated or constructed facilities is an allowable cost.
+Using NSLP equipment assistance grant funds to purchase a walk in freezer for school food service use would be an allowable cost; whereas renovation of the food service area would fall under the category of school construction costs which must be borne by the school district's general fund.
 More information on allowable costs may be found starting on page 12 of USDA's Indirect Cost Guidance.